Virtual-Veracity/Joel-Dean-Projects/README.md

 - **Pokedex** *(C)*
   - Designed and implemented a custom data structure to simulate a Pokémon information database.
   - Added search and sorting algorithms to enable efficient querying and updating of Pokémon data.

-### **COMP2511: The Art of Software Design**
-- **Satellite Controller** *(Java)*
-  - Built an OOP-based system to manage satellite functionality, employing interfaces, abstract classes, and inheritance.
-  - Applied design patterns to ensure scalability and modularity.
-- **2D Dungeon Game** *(Java)*
-  - Refactored and extended an existing game using OOP patterns such as State, Strategy, and Factory to enhance functionality.
-  - Conducted code reviews to ensure adherence to OOP principles and maintainability.

 ### **COMP3311: Introduction to Databases**
 - **SQL Queries** *(PostgreSQL)*